-SEAM maintains recycling standards in compliance with e-Stewards, R2:2013, OHSAS 18001 and ISO 14001:2004 certifications, the highest worldwide standards for data security, environmental management systems and quality processes.
+SEAM maintains recycling standards in compliance with both e-Stewards and R2, along with other recognized certifications, to provide the highest worldwide standards for data security, environmental management systems and quality processes.

 All data bearing devices are handled in accordance with SEAM's stringent security standards.

 SEAM has established documented procedures for managing Hazardous e-Waste equipment, components, and materials – with respect to both onsite activities and the selection of downstream vendors.
 Our first priority is protecting worker health and safety, public health, and the environment.

 SEAM does not allow the export of hazardous e-waste materials to developing countries, either directly nor indirectly through our downstream partners.

 All downstream vendors are fully audited annually according to SEAM's certification requirements and must pass our rigorous environmental audits before they are authorized to handle any material for further processing.
 Along with environmental standards, vendors must meet strict health, safety and security requirements and abide by import/export legislation, allowing SEAM to track all materials to their final destinations.